Automation and Applied Computer Science Workshop

 Please submit the generated PDF file at Easychair.

-István Vajk - Department of Automation and Applied Informatics, BUTE
+István Vajk - Department of Automation and Applied Informatics, BME

-Dmitriy Dunaev - Department of Automation and Applied Informatics, BUTE
+Dmitriy Dunaev - Department of Automation and Applied Informatics, BME

 The conference language is English, therefore we ask you to use the English language in your communication with the Organizing Committee.